Leke script: Summary

 The Leke script was developed between 1830 and 1860 and is used by members of the millenarian Leke sect of Buddhism.
 It is believed to have borrowed from ancient Mon, based on the shapes and functions of older versions of the Burmese script.
-The script is also used by other Buddhists, Christians, and members of the unique Ariya religion.
+The script is also used by other Buddhists, Christians, and members of the unique Lehkai Ariya religion.
 According to the chief Leke priest, there are over 3,200 trained teachers of the alphabet.

 Other scripts are also used by the Leke, including varieties of the Mon and Burmese alphabets, and refugees in Thailand have created a Thai alphabet, which is in limited use.